Jordan-Morales/Jordan-Morales.github.io/pokedex-plus/README.md

-# pokedex-plus
+# Pokédex-Plus

-> Developing a basic Pokedex using the PokeAPI.
+> Developing a basic Pokédex using the PokeAPI.

 ## Technology used in this project: